 - click the entry point in the site-tree tool

-Match-keysMatch-key s are basically page links (entry points are a type of page link) that are used for matching against the URL the menu is being viewed from, to determine whether a branch will be shown.
+Match-keysThe menu system can use match-keys for matching against the URL the menu is being viewed from, to determine whether a branch will be shown.
 If the URL matches against one of the match-keys for a branch, then the branch will be shown, otherwise it won't.
-Note that if you leave the 'match-keys' field blank, none of this checking happens, and the branch is shown.
+Note that if you leave the "Restrict link visibility" field blank, none of this checking happens, and the branch is shown.

-- Match-keys may use '_WILD' as the zone in order to skip checking against zone
+- Match-keys may use '_WILD' as the zone or page in order to skip checking against zone/page

-- It makes no sense to use '_SEARCH' or '_SELF' in a match-key
+- Related to the above, it makes no sense to use '_SEARCH' or '_SELF' as the zone/page in a match-key

-An example match-key list is '_WILD:downloads:type=ad,adminzone:admin_downloads:type=ed'.
+An example match-key list is '_WILD:cms_downloads:type=ad,_WILD:cms_galleries:type=ed'.
 This would match URLs that were generated from the following page links (whether these page links points themselves actually work is irrelevant):

 It would not match URLs generated from the following page links: